 Now that you have a working repo, it is straightforward to create a real world setup.
 Generating a repo in place like we did above is very easy, that is why this HOWTO started there, but it is not as secure as it should be if your repo is going to be your main distribution point.
 For example, the repo signing keys should not ever be on a public server.

 your repo on a separate server via ssh.
 So start a new repo from scratch

-rsync over ssh.
+publishing via rsync over ssh.
 So both computers will have to have ssh

 fdroid init, just edit

 keydname in ~/fdroid/config.yml.